 On February 17, 2008, Fr.
 Jim was installed as Pastor of Holy Trinity and Fr.
 Mark moved permanently to Corpus Christi.
 During Fr.
 Jim's tenure a newly expanded Hope House was dedicated on July 1, 2012, thanks to our benefactors and the Knights of Columbus Council #582.
 In addition to capital improvements, the parish also continues to build and support its various ministries, according to the Diocesan Pastoral Plan, in the areas of faith formation, evangelization, leadership, social justice, and stewardship.

 Bishop Michael Sheridan assigned Fr.
 Kizito Osudibia as Pastor of Holy Trinity from July, 2013, through November, 2015.

 On December 1, 2015, Fr.
-Michael Goodyear was assigned to the Parish, and his Installation Mass was held December 19, 2015.
+Michael Goodyear was assigned to the Parish.
 During Fr.
 Michael's tenure a renovation of the Rectory was completed, and in the summer of 2017, the interior of the church was remodeled.
 Due to the generosity of donors, a new Altar, Ambo, Tabernacle Altar, and Baptismal Font was dedicated and the Sanctuary was totally remodeled.
 In addition, and a Johannus Rembrandt digital organ was purchased and a choir loft was installed.